deepak-dev-mindmanthan/college-management-backend/FEES_MANAGEMENT_FLOW.md

 - ✅ Aggregates all fees across all classes
 - ✅ Provides college-wide financial overview
 - ✅ Useful for financial reporting and planning
+- ✅ Essential for ACCOUNTANT role for financial audits and reconciliation

 ---